ModelCar/Autonomous-Car/iMX6/opencv/Stereovision/README.txt

 - If you want to develop on OSX with Xcode, use the build_Xcode.sh file for building the project.
 This will create a new build folder called build_Xcode, where the xcodeproj file will reside.

+- If you have OpenCV installed on a non standard folder (e.g. /home/YOU/Software/OpenCV) then you will have to tell cmake where your library is located.
+To do that, simply add -DOpenCV_DIR=<PATHTOYOUROPENCVDIR> to the cmake command in your build.sh file.

 By Laurie Marceau